layrjs/layr/README.md

 const client = new LayerHTTPClient('http://localhost:3333');
 const backendLayer = await client.$getLayer();

-// We register the frontend class into a layer and we set the backend layer as parent const layer = new Layer({Counter}, {parent: backendLayer});
+// We register the frontend class into a layer which is a child of the backend const layer = new Layer({Counter}, {parent: backendLayer});
 await layer.$open();